 Pollock's magic as a painter is in his refusal to acknowledge a gulf between his painting and himself.
 He spoke of being "in my painting".
 His abstract art is not of the rational, ordering mind but of the entire self.
 This painting, too, is brutally, hysterically a piece of him.
 The portrait is a clumsy, violent thing, drawn in spiraling, blotted black lines, with that one open jaded eye and a ridiculously ham-fisted shape propped on a body that is too small - proof that Pollock was no Norman Rockwell, no homely illustrator.

 The head is almost attacked with colour: non-representational, ungainly but incongruously alive colour.
-Transgressing the drawn border between the face and its surroundings, Pollock's jarringly pretty grafts of colour communicate discomfort and anguish, like the colour of Van Gogh.
+Transgressing the drawn border between the face and its surroundings, Pollock's jarringly pretty grafts of colour communicate discomfort and anguish, like the style of Vincent van Gogh.